Director of Parent Engagement & Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha does not shy away from standardized testing.
-We champion it.
-If you seek a school that compromises on rigor or lowers expectations, this is not your opportunity.
-If you believe in setting ambitious standards—and supporting every student in meeting them—begin here.
+Alpha doesn't avoid standardized testing.
+We embrace it.
+If you're seeking a school that sidesteps rigor or dilutes expectations, don't apply.
+But if you believe in establishing high standards—and supporting every student to meet them—start here.

 👉 Watch MacKenzie explain (3 min)